Kyle Stanley rallies to win Phoenix Open - Golf News

 "Kind of a chip wedge in there,'' he said.

-Levin, winless on the PGA Tour, birdied the 14th to regain a share of the lead, but followed with a double-bogey 7 on the par-5 15th.
+Levin, winless on the PGA Tour, birdied the 14th to regain a share of the lead, but dropped back with a double-bogey 7 on the par-5 15th.

-"I wasn't doing trying to do anything different,'' Levin said "It had to be my mind.
-You get weird thoughts creeping in here and there.
-At least, I do.
-I think it was more my mind than my swing.
-Just kind of just wanting it a little too much.''
+"I just didn't have it,'' Levin said.
+"Maybe I was looking ahead too much and trying too hard.
+What are you going to do?
+I tried my best.''

-On 15, Levin's drive bounced off the cart path on the right and ended up against a cactus in the desert area.
-He took an awkward stance near the cactus and got the ball back into the second cut just off the fairway with a hockey-style slap with his driver.
-He emerged with jumping cholla stuck in his shirt and pants, then hit his third shot in the water short and right of the green.
+On 15, Levin's drive bounced off the cart path on the right and ended up against cactus in the desert area.
+He took an awkward stance near the cactus and got the ball back into the second cut just off the fairway with a hockey-style shot with his driver.
+After his caddie removed pieces of the cactus from Levin's shirt and pants, the fiery chain-smoker hit his third shot in the water short and right of the green.

 "I pushed it a little bit, but I guess I didn't hit enough club,'' Levin said.
 "I thought 4-iron would go over the green and 5-iron didn't carry.''

-"It's not a shot you really ever practice,'' Stanley said.
-"I had pitching wedge out, Brett (Waldman, his caddie) gave me the sand wedge.
-Just shut the face and tried to play a little bit of a hook, and it came off perfect.''

-Playing two groups ahead of Levin, Stanley birdied five of the first 11 holes to get to 13 under, and within three strokes of the faltering leader.
+He birdied Nos.
+2, 3, 8, 9 and 11 to get to 13 under, and within three strokes of the faltering Levin.